gem-coop/governance/Gem.coop-Governance.md

 1. The Project Leader will be elected every two years by Gem.coop members in a [Schulze Condorcet method](https://en.wikipedia.org/wiki/Schulze_method) (aka 'beatpath') election.
 The PLC will nominate at least one candidate for Project Leader.
 Any member may nominate a candidate, or self-nominate.
 Nominations must be announced to the membership three weeks before the AGM.

-1. Any vacancy of the Project Leader will be filled by an ordinary resolution of the PLC.
+1. Any vacancy of the Project Leader will be filled by a supermajority vote of the PLC.
+If supermajority consensus cannot be reached, it will follow the usual membership voting and selection process

-1. A technical decision of the Project Leader may be overruled by an ordinary resolution of the TSC.
+1. A technical decision of the Project Leader may be overruled by a majority vote of the TSC.

-1. A non-technical decision of the Project Leader may be overruled by an ordinary resolution of the PLC.
+1. A non-technical decision of the Project Leader may be overruled by a majority vote of the PLC.

-1. The Project Leader must only be removed from the position by a special resolution of the membership.
+1. The Project Leader must only be removed from the position by a supermajority vote of the membership.

 1. The Project Leader must be included in all PLC communications with or about Open Collective and in all communications related to joint responsibilities.